mitenjain/marginAlign-tRNA/README.md

     marginCaller input.sam output.vcf --jobTree ./jobTree

-To NOT marginalise over the read alignments do:
+To NOT marginalise over the read alignments do (this will just use the existing alignment, and will be much quicker):

     marginCaller input.sam output.vcf --noMargin --jobTree ./jobTree